 - FDA issued annual reports outlining the number of domestic and foreign establishments registered and inspected and the percentage of the FDA budget used to fund such inspections.

-- FDA issued a proposed rule regarding administrative destruction of imported drugs refused admission into the U.S.
+- FDA issued a proposed and final rule regarding administrative destruction of imported drugs refused admission into the U.S.